Satori generation

 Satori generation (さとり世代, Satori Sedai) is a Japanese language neologism used to describe young Japanese who have seemingly achieved the Buddhist enlightened state free from material desires but who have in reality given up ambition and hope due to macro-economic trends.
-The term was coined around 2010.
+The term was coined around 2010, and generally refers to Japanese people born from 1987 through 2003 in the midst of the Lost Decades.
+The generation is also known as Shinjinrui Junior (新人類ジュニア世代).

-The Satori generation are not interested in earning money, career advancement, and conspicuous consumption, or even travel, hobbies and romantic relationships; their alcohol consumption is far lower than Japanese of earlier generations.
-They live in a period of waithood and are NEET, parasite singles, freeters or hikikomori.
+The Satori generation are not interested in earning money, career advancement, conspicuous consumption, or even travel, hobbies and romantic relationships; their alcohol consumption is far lower than Japanese of earlier generations.
+They live in a period of waithood and are NEETs, parasite singles, freeters or hikikomori.

-The Satori generation in Japan share characteristics with the N-po generation in South Korea, and the Tang ping (躺平 “lying flat”) phenomenon in China.
+The Satori generation in Japan share characteristics with the N-po generation in South Korea, and the Tang ping (躺平 "lying flat") phenomenon in China.

+Satori means the experience of awakening ("enlightenment") or apprehension of the true nature of reality.